mzhao3/Gudetama/README.md

 Welcome to Gudetama!
 We are a user-submitted blog site.

 Dependencies:
-Python3
+- Python3
-a virtual environment
+- a virtual environment
  - python3 -m venv <NAME>
-flask
+-flask
  - pip install flask
  - pip install wheel